cuongtm2012/Film_Flex_Release/scripts/data/README.md

-# FilmFlex Data Scripts
+# PhimGG Data Scripts

-This directory contains scripts for managing and manipulating the FilmFlex database and data.
+This directory contains scripts for managing and manipulating the PhimGG database and data.

 ## Available Scripts